Classified: Photographer Looking for Love

 What if you already have the X10?
 I already have an X10 and I bought the X20.
 Why?
 Because for as much as I use it, and for the fact that my X10 essentially paid for itself from the images that I sold with it, I figured that it would be a good investment to upgrade.
 If you JUST bought an X10, I’ll say this: The X10 is still a great camera that takes gorgeous looking photos, so it’s up to you.

-Support this site: If you want to fall in love with the X20 too, please consider picking it up through these links at B&H Photo, Amazon or Adorama.
+Support this site: Although the X20 is still available, it’s now been updated to the Fuij X30.
+If you want to fall in love with this little camera too, please consider picking it up through these links at B&H Photo, Amazon or Adorama.
 This helps me keep reviews like this coming and it doesn’t cost you anything extra.